UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_01.md

 which is resembles a diagonal line with some variation around it.

-When the points in a scatter plot lines up in a pattern that resembles a diagonal line as in this chart, it means that the there is a relationship between the two dataframe columns we have visualized.
+When the points in a scatter plot lines up in a pattern that resembles a diagonal line as in this chart, it means that there is a relationship between the two dataframe columns we have visualized.

 In other words, we can clearly see that as one of the ratings goes up, so does the other and there are only a few exceptions to this.

-The relationship in this plot would be considered strong because we can clearly the diagonal trend that the points follow.
+The relationship in this plot would be considered strong because we can see clearly the diagonal trend that the points follow.

 ---